MhmRhm/asio-recipes/README.md

 ## Setting Up Windows

 Setting up on Windows is quite different from Linux.
-On Windows, you’ll need to manually find and install the required packages, making sure to add them to your system's Path.
+On Windows, you'll need to manually find and install the required packages, making sure to add them to your system's Path.
 Most software you install will have an option to add it to the Path during installation, so no worries there.
 For any software that doesn't